UoMResearchIT/MANC-RISK-SCREEN/data-raw/readme.md

 ## UI configuration workflow

--   `input_config.csv` holds the (editable) list of model inputs, input-types, limits, and their position within input groups.
+-   `input_config.tsv` holds the (editable) list of model inputs, input-types, limits, and their position within input groups.

 -   `parse_ui_table.R` reads this table, and saves a parsed version in `data/input_config_table.rda`.
 In the process, it generates code for the UI (`R/auto_generated_ui.R`), that matches the provided input configuration.